girardinj/RoR2Randomizer/README.txt

 https://www.python.org/downloads/

 When installing be sure to check:
 - the 'Add Python to environnement variables' checkbox

-be sure python works on your system
+Make sure that python works on your system !

 you can open a terminal and type 'py --version' it should say something like 'Python 3.10.3'